NLog/NLog.github.io/_posts/2021-08-25-nlog-5-0-preview1-ready.md

 ### NLog.Extensions.Logging without any filter
 NLog LoggingProvider no longer follows the Microsoft Logger filtering configuration.

-* **Impact:** This means LOTS of unexpected output, if have been depending on Microsoft Logger filtering in appsettings.json.
+* **Impact:** This means LOTS of unexpected output.
+Because NLog will by default not react to Microsoft Logger filters defined in the Logging-section in appsettings.json.

 * **Reason:** It is confusing to have two seperate systems for filtering logging output.
 New users might think NLog is not working correctly after having configured NLog LoggingRules, because Microsoft LoggerFactory filters are interfering.